-A recent study showed that back to school marketing was, in July, down 50% compared to a year ago.
-Obviously, there are any number of reasons for that specific to companies who focus on school supplies: uncertainty about how schools are going to open up again, different infection rates in various parts of the country, etc.
+A recent study showed that back-to-school marketing was, in July, down 50% compared to a year ago.
+Obviously, there are a number of reasons for that specific to companies who focus on school supplies: uncertainty about how schools are going to open up again, different infection rates in various parts of the country, etc.

 Your eCommerce Online Store Must Be Strong

 To be as successful as possible, you have to make it easier and safer for folks to shop.
 That means being able to sell them the products they need online.